Loughton: Museum and archives

 Funding was pledged in 2006 to help establish a Street Museum in Loughton.
 There is also an Epping Forest District Museum store in the town, but this is not open to the public.

 A number of Loughton buildings, including the Masonic Hall, Lopping Hall, Mortuary Chapel and several churches, were opened for Heritage Open Days in September 2007, the first time this had been done.

 Sport and leisure

-A number of sports personalities live in the town, including cricketers James Foster and Ryan ten Doeschate, and footballer Harry Kane.
+A number of sports personalities live in the town, including cricketers James Foster and Ryan ten Doeschate.

 Loughton Leisure Centre at Traps Hill, managed by a private operator on behalf of the Epping Forest District Council, includes a swimming pool complex and fitness facilities.
 Other large commercial sports and leisure facilities are also to be found in the area.